All Things Stewart Springs

 One former old-time visitor, Tom, decades ago suggested the practicality of maybe setting up a check-in booth right inside the front gate, similar to Harbin Hot Springs' mustering-in procedure.
 Then everyone entering the grounds would be checked in and have paid for day use or overnighting before even entering the realm proper.
 A printed paper taped to the inside windshield with check-out-time printout would keep everyone's status on track.
 (Yes, high-tech, but at least something to consider.)

 Once having paid, maybe first having to wait a few minutes, with time to appreciate the creek's song and inviting trees, the sometimes chaotic road energies would settle down, making for a more relaxed and focused visit.
-(A new main office could be built elsewhere, maybe on the former parking lot above bathhouse, or on the lot below former sweatlodge?)
-The sketchy energies of idly curious visitors driving in -- especially the voyeurs who used to park along the upper road to boldly gawk at all the naked people outside below the bathhouse, some with binoculars -- would become ancient history.
+(A new main office could be built elsewhere, maybe on the former parking lot above bathhouse, or on the lot below former sweatlodge.)
+The sketchy energies of idly curious visitors driving in -- especially the voyeurs who used to park along the upper road to boldly gawk at all the naked people outside below the bathhouse, some with binoculars -- would be ancient history.

 Parking space on the grounds has, alas, always been limited, so maybe offering a discount for visitors ride-sharing would ease the problem.
 Possibly some enterprising souls could run a sanctioned shuttle service at busiest times, given ranches at the road base could get on-board and provide a modest parking area.